 Whiplash occurs when a person’s body moves very suddenly in one direction immediately followed by the opposite direction.
-This injury is most common following a car accident and most often affecting the head on the body and therefore causing microtrauma in the neck and the subsequent neck pain.
-It can also result from physical abuse, sports injuries, or amusement park rides.
+This musculoskeletal injury is most common following a collision involving a car accident, typically a rear-end shunt and most often affecting the head on the body and therefore what causes microtrauma in the neck and the subsequent neck pain.
+It can also result as a common cause from physical abuse, contact sports injuries, or amusement park rides.
 Neck injuries caused by this trauma are often referred to as whiplash, which is the mechanism of injury where the soft tissues are extended past the normal range of movement and how the injury occurred (specifically tendons, muscles and ligaments).
-This can result in areas of microtrauma and symptoms in the soft tissues with muscle spasms and chronic pain.
-Your whiplash might not be apparent immediately after the injury, signs and symptoms such as neck pain sometimes take a few days to appear.
-Our physiotherapists can provide medical advice on how we deal with the treatment of whiplash, the health issues caused by these injuries to the neck and how we medically can assist the patient recover with physiotherapy.
+This can result in areas of microtrauma and symptoms in the soft tissues with muscle spasms, muscle tension and chronic pain.
+Your whiplash might not be apparent immediately after the injury, signs and symptom such as neck pain sometimes take 24 hours or a few days to appear.
+Our physiotherapists can provide medical advice on pain management, how we deal with the treatment of whiplash, the health issues caused by these injuries to the neck and how we medically can assist the patient recover with physiotherapy.
 Tests have been performed by the NHS in Magnetic resonance imaging (MRI) study of nerve inflammation investigating the treatment of patients suffering from chronic whiplash-associated disorder.

-There are some extremely common whiplash symptoms which can occur
+There are some extremely common whiplash symptoms which can occur, your Physical therapist will be able to relieve pain symptoms working on poor posture:

-Muscle spasms or cramps are sudden, involuntary contractions of a muscle or group of muscles.
-They can be caused by too much muscle strain and lead to arm and neck pain.
+Muscle spasm or cramps are sudden, involuntary contractions of a muscle or group of muscles.
+They can be caused by too much twisting, muscle strain and lead to arm and neck pain.
+Chronic neck pain.
 MRI has been used to identify nerve inflammation as being a possible source of symptoms in patients suffering from chronic whiplash-associated disorder (WAD).

 The evidence says that most symptoms of whiplash have gone by 6-12 months after injury but Physiotherapy early on can speed up the recovery time and ensure the recovery is complete and has a low risk of re-occurring symptoms in the future